nbp/holyjit/README.md

 to teach the JIT compiler what can be optimized by the compiler.

-No assembly knowledge is required to start instrumenting your code to make it available to the JIT compiler set of known functions.
+No assembly knowledge is required to start instrumenting your code to make it available to the JIT compiler's set of known functions.

 ### Safe

 Security issues from JIT compilers arise from:
   * Duplication of the runtime into a set of MacroAssembler functions.
-* Correctness of the compiler optimization.
+  * Correctness of the compiler optimizations.

 As HolyJit extends the Rust compiler to extract the effective knowledge of the compiler, there is no more risk of having correctness issues caused by